andersonbr/obs-streaming/README.md

 * Exec ./run.sh

-After this you will able to send stream from OBS to nginx inside docker container
+After this you will be able to send stream from OBS to nginx inside docker container

 ## OBS custom stream: